jacobwojoski/dice-stats/README.md

 - Deal w/ Multiple of same values (Streak or same length streak | Multiple with max number of rolls)
 - Actually Incorperate Lang page instead of hard coded strings
 - Output to Chat how many Nat1 & 20's have been rolled by that player when one gets rolled
+- Output to Chat when multiple max's get rolled in a row
 - Output to chat Lows and Highs for some other die types.
 Maybe just milestone numbers?
 EX Multiple of 5's on a d4 or d6 (10th 1, 15th 5)?
 - Support more die types
 - Export and Import Data (Prolly W/ JSON Formatting)